yast/yast.github.io/_posts/2019-01-31-highlights-of-yast-development-sprint-69-70.md

 Another step (and certainly not an easy one) to improve the installation experience for our users.
 Data center administrators, enjoy! 🙂

-## Revamping SUSE Manager Salt Formulas Support   {#revamping-salt-formulas-forms-support}
+## Revamping SUSE Manager Salt Formulas Support

 Back in 2017, the [YaST Configuration Management][5] module got support to handle SUSE Manager Salt Formulas as part of [a Hack Week